lucas-porto/zomato_analysis/readme.md

 The main objective was to create a interative opensource dashboard.

-I like to structure it as below -
 ## Codes and Resources Used
 In this section I give user the necessary information about the software requirements.
 - **Editor Used:**  I created this dashboard using VSCode.